 Facts About Murchison Falls National Park

-Murchison Falls National Park has several interesting facts that travelers can research before visiting.
+Murchison Falls National Park has several interesting facts that travellers can research before visiting.
 The park is located in northwestern Uganda.
-Murchison Falls National Park is Uganda’s largest, covering about 3840 square kilometers.
-It is considered to be the oldest park which was established in 1952.
+Murchison Falls National Park is Uganda’s largest, covering approximately 3,840 square kilometres.
+It is considered the oldest park, established in 1952.

 History of the park

-The park was initially known as the Kabalega National Park and it was named Murchison Falls National Park by the Scottish geologist Sir Roderick Murchison.
-The park’s name was named after the falls within the park.
+The park was initially known as the Kabalega National Park, and it was named Murchison Falls National Park by the Scottish geologist Sir Roderick Murchison.
+The park was named after the falls within the park.
 From 1907 to 1912, the earliest natives who used to live in this park were evacuated due to the sleeping sickness caused by the tsetse flies.
-These people were covering a total area of about 13000 square kilometers.
+These people were covering a total area of about 13000 square kilometres.

 Facts About Murchison Falls National Park

-What are the attractions that travelers encounter during their visit to the Murchison Falls National Park?
+What are the attractions that travellers encounter during their visit to the Murchison Falls National Park?

-While in the Murchison Falls National Park, there are several attractions that travelers encounter during the Uganda safaris and they include;
+While in the Murchison Falls National Park, there are several attractions that travellers encounter during the Uganda safaris, and they include;

 Wildlife

-The park is vast with several wildlife that travelers on their Uganda safaris encounter and some of these wildlife range from lions, leopards, hippos, giraffes, buffalos, elephants, warthogs, baboons, and many others.
-The park is also home to several primates like the chimpanzee which are encountered in the Budongo forest.
+The park is vast with several wildlife that travellers on their Uganda safaris encounter, and some of this wildlife range from lions, leopards, hippos, giraffes, buffaloes, elephants, warthogs, baboons, and many others.
+The park is also home to several primates, like the chimpanzee, which are encountered in the Budongo forest.

 Bird species

-The park hosts several bird species and these species are over 451 in number.
-These bird species are situated around the park in the areas of the bongo forest, bongo forest, river line forests, grasslands the park.
-The bird species in the park include yellow-footed flycatchers, Illinois, fishing eagles, kingfishers Abyssinian ground hornbills, and many others.
+The park hosts several bird species, and these species is over 451.
+These bird species are situated around the park in the areas of the Rabongo forest, river line forests, and grasslands within the park.
+The bird species in the park include yellow-footed flycatchers, Illinois, fishing eagles, kingfishers, Abyssinian ground hornbills, and many others.

 Nile river

-This is the longest river in the world which passes through the park.
-It also divides the park into two and it is also a source of water for the wildlife in the park.
-Travelers engage in different activities while on this river.
+This is the longest river in the world, which passes through the park.
+It also divides the park into two, and it is also a source of water for the wildlife in the park.
+Travellers engage in different activities while on this river.

 Budongo forest

-The forest is within the park and it is also a great destination that travelers on their Uganda safaris can encounter.
-The forest is home to several chimpanzees which travelers encounter during the safaris.
+The forest is within the park, and it is also a great destination that travellers on their Uganda safaris can encounter.
+The forest is home to several chimpanzees, which travellers encounter during the safaris.

 Murchison falls

-The Murchison Falls is the strongest falls which is one of the main attractions of the park making it unique away from the other.
-The water of the Nile River squeezes in a three-meter gorge which leads to the formation of the falls.
+The Murchison Falls are the strongest falls, which are one of the major attractions of the park, making it unique from the other.
+The water of the Nile River squeezes through a three-meter gorge, which leads to the formation of the falls.

-There are several activities that travelers on their Uganda safaris engage in the Murchison Falls National Park and they include;
+There are several activities that travellers on their Uganda safaris engage in the Murchison Falls National Park, and they include;

 Game drive or game viewing